 Creation of Mercy Partners

-Mercy Partners officially came into being in November 2008 when it was approved by the Holy See as a legal entity within the Catholic Church.
+Mercy Partners officially came into being on 14 November 2008 when it was approved by the Holy See as a legal entity within the Catholic Church.

 How it came about